Disclaimer: This post was sponsored by Liberal Convention and Visitors Bureau. All opinions and photos are mine.

 I took my friend’s advice and chose the carbonara prepared with a garlic Parmesan cream sauce over spaghetti.
 You can expect Italian pasta dishes, shareable plates (crab cakes, anyone?), and chef-inspired main dishes ranging from Steak Diane to Chicken Madeira on the menu.

-PRO TIP: The restaurant does accept walk-in diners, but the restaurant is a popular place, so consider making a reservation.
+PRO TIP: The restaurant does accept walk-in diners, but it’s a popular place, so consider making a reservation.

-You can count on our favorite bar and grill menu items.
-The list includes burgers and sandwiches to chicken wings and sirloin steaks.
+You can count on our favorite bar-and-grill menu items.
+The list includes burgers and sandwiches, chicken wings, and sirloin steaks.

 I chatted with the manager, Steve, while enjoying a Chicken Club Salad.
-This restaurant location is one of two Willie’s Sports Pub restaurants in Kansas; the second is located in El Dorado.
+This restaurant is one of two Willie’s Sports Pub locations in Kansas; the second is in El Dorado.

 Whether you are shopping for blue and white ginger jars, holiday decorations, or faux botanicals, you’ll find them at Presley Pierce Interiors.
 Every corner of the shop draws the eye, and the window displays inspire one’s creativity.